 Alternatively you can also access lounges at the airport for a fee or for free if you have a Priority Pass.
 Get an unlimited Priority Pass with the Amex Platinum card, or you can also access most Priority Pass lounges for free using the free American Express Gold with its two free Lounge Club passes.
 To get extra referral points and advice on these free-lounge-access cards and more, have a read of our best credit cards for luxury travel.

 5. Economy vs. Premium Economy: Cabin

 The All Nippon Airways Premium Economy is in a separate small cabin between Business and Economy Class.
 Premium Economy on ANA’s B787s and B777-300ER is set up as a 2-4-2 cabin.
 This compares to Economy with a 3-4-3 layout.
 On the 777, this cabin is small with just 3 rows.

 When flying in the Premium Economy seat, you get a wider seat with additional pitch.
 The Premium Economy seat on ANA is 10 percent wider than coach seats, at 19.3 inches.
 For me, the extra elbow room in the Premium Economy seats enables me to work more comfortably on my laptop.
 The extra recline also enables me to sleep for a short period, a crucial reason to choose to fly Premium Economy if you are flying overnight.

-Legroom is nice, at 38 inches which is four inches larger than the seats in Economy.
-Each seat also has a leg rest, a cocktail tray, footrest, 10.6-inch touchscreen, a power outlet, a USB port, and a connection for Apple devices.
-Plus there’s a terrible reading light that tends to get in the way rather than being useful.
+The legroom is nice, at 38 inches which is four inches larger than the seats in Economy.
+Each seat also has a leg rest, a cocktail tray, a footrest, 10.6 inch touchscreen, a power outlet, a USB port, and a connection for Apple devices.
+Plus, there’s a terrible reading light that tends to get in the way rather than being useful.